clayamakita/hello-world/README.md

 # hello-world
-Repository test to set up Git in my machine.
+Test repository to set up Git in my machine.